jeremiedecock/mrif/README.rst

 You can install PyWI using the following command (in a terminal)::

-    pip install --user pywi
+    pip install pywi

 .. python -m pip install --user numpy scipy matplotlib pandas

-It is recommended to use the --user flag to ``pip`` (note: do not use sudo pip, which can cause problems) to install packages in your local user space instead of the shared system directories.
+..
+It is recommended to use the --user flag to ``pip`` (note: do not use sudo pip,
+.. which can cause problems) to install packages in your local user space instead
+.. of the shared system directories.
+..
+TODO: the --user flag has an issue (bug?): console scripts (pywi-mrfilter, ...)
+.. are not directly (i.e. without updating the PATH variable) available anymore (at
+.. least on MacOSX/Anaconda).

 As an alternative, you can install PyWI from the downloaded source code::

-    python3 setup.py --user install
+    python3 setup.py install

 ..
 There's also a package for Debian/Ubuntu::
 ..